-It moisturises our skins and keeps us fresh. but too much for for too long is a major problem.
-It's not a killer but immensely inconvenient and hard to shift.
+It moisturises our skins and keeps us fresh. but too much for too long is a major problem.
+It’s not a killer but immensely inconvenient and hard to shift.

-Typical signs of it are:
+Typical of these Spleen dampness symptoms are:

-Heaviness: It makes us feel heavy and stiff, often sore.
+It makes us feel heavy and stiff, often sore.
 When pressed, flesh only slowly recovers its shape.

 Because we are heavy, we move more slowly and we tire faster.

 Often stiffness accompanies it: after rest it is sore, we can only start with slow movements and we take time to get going again.
 In acute Damp we must either keep moving or we stiffen up.

 In our body it leads to poor digestion, nausea, sticky or slow stools, retarded or limited urination.

 … such as thrush, grows on the skin or in crevices, in our armpits, our mouths, ears (wax) and around and within our genitals.
 Between our toes we get athlete’s foot.